 If you catch infestations on pot plants early enough, plants can be saved by washing off the aphids from affected roots and repotting in fresh compost.

 Covering lettuce with insect-proof mesh – from June until August prevents the aphids getting to their roots.

 There is no chemical control for root aphids, so try to avoid the problem or grow a resistant variety.

-Q Can they be avoided?
+Q Can root aphids be avoided?

 A Only lettuces sown or planted between mid-April and the end of June are at risk.
 At these times use resistant varieties.
 Other root aphids probably can't be avoided.

-Q Which varieties are resistant?
+Q Which varieties are resistant to root aphids?

 A The following varieties of lettuce are resistant: 'Debby' and 'Lakeland' (butterhead); 'Salad Bowl' (oak leaf); and 'Beatrice' (iceberg).
 'Little Gem' (cos) is also tolerant of root aphid.

 Q What should I do with affected roots?

 A Composting, burning or burying affected plant material will reduce the number of survivors.
 Always aim to get rid of as much of the aphid-infested root and surrounding soil and compost as possible.
 Avoid growing susceptible plants in the same soil or site for a year.